Reigen-cs/Linux-Server/Readme.md

 ### Step 1 :

-sudo apt update
-sudo apt install xrdp -y
-sudo systemctl start xrdp
-sudo systemctl enable xrdp
-ip addr show
-sudo ufw allow 3389/tcp
+`sudo apt install xrdp -y`  - Install the package `sudo systemctl start xrdp`  - Start the service
+`sudo systemctl enable xrdp`  - Make it boot when the server boot `ip addr show`  - To see our ip
+`sudo ufw allow 3389/tcp` - Allowing this service in our UFW

 ### Step 2: Connect from Windows

 Now that the Linux machine is set up, connect from Windows.

 Open Remote Desktop Connection for RDP:

-Press Win + R, type mstsc, and press Enter.
+Press `Win + R`, type `mstsc`, and press Enter.
-Enter the IP address of the Linux machine (e.g., 192.168.1.10) in the Remote Desktop Connection dialog.
+Enter the IP address of the Linux machine `10.0.2.10` in the Remote Desktop Connection dialog.

 Connect and enter your Linux credentials.

-For VNC connections, you’ll need a VNC client (e.g., VNC Viewer or TightVNC).
-Open the VNC client on Windows, enter the IP address with the VNC port (e.g., 192.168.1.10:5900), and connect.

 ## Setup SERVER device